CALL01353 659999

 Dive Day 5: South-eastern part of North Atoll

 The dive starts on a gentle slope that is covered in superb untouched corals and ends with a wall covered with dramatic gorgonian fans where sharp eyed divers can often spot pygmy seahorses.
-If there’s current, you’ll come across a wide variety of large fish, including spanish mackerel, giant trevally, red snapper, napoleon wrasse and giant and malabar groupers.
+If there’s current, you’ll come across a wide variety of large fish, including Spanish mackerel, giant trevally, red snapper, Napoleon wrasse and giant and Malabar groupers.

 You’re certain to see whitetip and grey reef sharks.
 Look out for manta rays, spotted eagle rays and both green & hawksbill turtles closer to the surface.
 Other fish that can be seen include rainbow runners, african pompano, angel fish, leaf scorpion fish, fire dart fish and, down deeper, decorated dart fish.